 If you still choose to include alcohol, these are the types that are approved by Monash University:

 - Red, white or sparkling wine – limit to 1 glass

-Hopefully you’re seeing that low FODMAP snacking can actually look like normal snacking!
+Hopefully you’re seeing that snacking on this diet can actually look like normal snacking!
 You may have to make a few adjustments for portion sizes, but overall following a low FODMAP diet doesn’t have to be overly restrictive.